peterwilliams97/repeats/README.md

         inverted_index._postings_map[s]_offsets_map[d] for all s in valid_strings[m]
     by appending all valid substrings of length 1 (bytes) inverted_index._postings_map[b]_offsets_map[d] for all b in valid_strings[1]

 This is the algorithm from _Basic Solution_ above converted to inverted indexes with the additional overhead of updating the inverted index in each step of increasing the length substrings being checked, m.

-As the substring lengths increase, the number of valid substrings increase, but the as the number of substrings of length m in a document of length n is <= n- m+1
+As the substring lengths increase, the number of valid substrings increase, but as the number of substrings of length m in a document of length n is <= n-m+1

     The total number of offsets stored for each document d is <= size[d]-m+1 sum(len(inverted_index._postings_map[s].offsets_map[d]); over s,d) <= sum(size[d]-m+1; over d)